juanma-wp/enterprise-block-editor/Module 9 Performance and Optimization/01 Optimizing JavaScript for Gutenberg.md

 Lazy loading defers the loading of non-critical resources until they are needed.

-In the context of the Block Editor itself, lazy loading is still experimental.
-The Gutenberg team is actively exploring solutions that avoid breaking existing workflows.
-See [Issue #2768](https://github.com/WordPress/gutenberg/issues/2768) and [Discussion #53260](https://github.com/WordPress/gutenberg/discussions/53260) for context.

-However, for the **frontend**, the new **Script Modules API** introduced in WordPress 6.5 provides a stable method to dynamically load JavaScript modules when needed.
+The new **[Script Modules API](https://make.wordpress.org/core/2024/03/04/script-modules-in-6-5/)** introduced in WordPress 6.5 provides a stable method to dynamically load JavaScript modules when needed.

 ### Script Modules API